Chetumal & Bacalar

 Well, there are no 7 colors today – the only color is grey, apart from the flooded restaurant floor partly submerged.

 We are asked to pay 10 Pesos to go into the restaurant/complex which has one other table dining! – I decline and tell him we are paying to eat.

 Explorason wants a swim, but it starts to rain.

 He slips on the slimy floor and slides into the lake.
 We laugh as he gets his swim.

 We don’t finish the lunch.
 We feel flat.
 It is a dud day.
 We feel this is a bit of a dud town.
-Maybe with less rain there would be more colours in the lake – others say it is lovely.
+Maybe with less rain, there would be more colors in the lake – others say it is lovely.

 We walk up to explore the fort.
 There are nice places along the way – all closed.

 It is closed.
 Now we are dripping with perspiration.
 We’ve both had enough.

 We have a long hot wait for the other 2 people who will join us in the taxi.
 We get back to Red Cross and then taxi it to the bus terminal.
 Time to move into a place with some action.